Music: http://www.purple-planet.com

 Instructions

-- Add the salt, baking soda, and sugar.
+- Add the salt, baking soda, and sugar and mix well.

-- Mix until well blended and most of the banana lumps are gone.
+- Add the flour and mix.
+Continue mixing until most of the banana lumps are gone.

-- Bake for approximately 30 minutes, or until stick comes out clean.
+- Bake for 40-50 minutes or until a knife comes out clean.

 Homemade Banana Pudding - Back To My Southern Roots